clojure-lsp/clojure-lsp/docs/features.md

 ## Diagnostics (linter)

-Most linters come from [clj-kondo](https://github.com/clj-kondo/clj-kondo) that clojure-lsp uses under the hood to lint the code and retrieve the analysis to make most of features work.
+All linters besides the ones below come from [clj-kondo](https://github.com/clj-kondo/clj-kondo) that clojure-lsp calls under the hood to lint the code and retrieve the analysis to make most of features work.

 Every linter configuration should be done on clj-kondo side, so anything related to unresolved symbols or unknown macros are probably related to wrong clj-kodno for the project.
 For more information on how to configure clj-kondo check [here](https://github.com/clj-kondo/clj-kondo/blob/master/doc/config.md#unrecognized-macros).